 When you watch a movie, especially those that clearly have high production value, the screenwriter can sometimes be overlooked.
 The producer, director, or even VFX artists, often get all the credit.

 Everyone has a general understanding of what a screenwriter does "technically."
 But very few people actually know what the day-to-day process actually is.
 Before we jump into a roundtable discussion and an inside look at screenwriter Dustin Lance Black's process, let's provide a quick definition.
+For a complete guide to the major roles in film production, check out our ultimate guide to film crew positions.

 What does a screenwriter do?